viktor-vintertass/sourcein/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Custom

-notes
+### Notes
+#### Note1
-- if you use the old state "newValue" when updating etc using "setNewValue", for example if it was a counter and you did counter++. remeber "newValue" is not updated until next render, meaning if you do do use newValue and then modify it will setNewValue, and then want to use that
+if you use the old state "newValue" when updating etc using "setNewValue", for example if it was a counter and you did counter++. remeber "newValue" is not updated until next render, meaning if you do do use newValue and then modify it will setNewValue, and then want to use that